trgint/trg.hhc.autobackup/README.md

 2. This account should be able to run scripts on schedule (should be a member of Backup Operators local group)
 3. This account password should **not expire** and **be strong**

-###Create a SunSystems account with windows authentication enabled and ISM permissions:
+###Create a SunSystems account for backup operator

+Enable windows authentication and give ISM permissions to the backup operator account:

-1. General
+1. General, added to ISM group

     ![adding sunsystems account through user manager - general](raw/master/docs/img/createBAK01.png "adding sunsystems account through user manager - general")